-Collegiate Prep Academy is in the fianl (fifth) year of a five year build out.
-The current grade configuration includes grades 9, 10, 11 and 12.
-Collegiate Prep Academy, located on the Rachel B. Noel Campus has an enrollment of 410 students throughout the four grade levels.
+Collegiate Prep Academy is in the third year of a five year build out.
+The current grade configuaration includes grades 9, 10, 11 with grade 12 being added in school year 2014.
+Collegiate Prep Academy, located on the Rachel B. Noel Campus has an enrollment of 375 students with the bulk of the population in grades 10 and 11.